vincelwt/RaspberryCast/README.md

 That's it.

 The installation script will:
-- Install RaspberryCast and the necessary dependencies
+- Download RaspberryCast and install the necessary dependencies
 - Autostart RaspberryCast at boot (added to /etc/rc.local)
-- Reboot (necessary to print logs on first use)
+- Reboot

 You can review the [install script](https://github.com/vincelwt/RaspberryCast/blob/master/setup.sh).